-- 1. To what extent is the information generated by your organization's risk management processes highly valued by senior leadership and the board for strategic decision making? - 2.
-How connected are your entity's risk management processes to strategic planning and resource allocation decisions? - 3.
+- 1. To what extent are risk insights generated by your organization's risk management processes an important input for strategic decision making? - 2.
+Is the emphasis on measuring and monitoring "return" greater than the emphasis on measuring and monitoring "risks" despite the fact we know risk and return are related? - 3.
 Does your organization's risk management process explicitly prompt management to identify strategic risks? - 4.
-Would you describe the current focus of your organization's ERM process as heavily weighted towards operational and compliance risks with less focus on external, strategic risks?
+Would you describe the current focus of your organization's ERM process as heavily weighted towards internally focused operational and compliance risks with less focus on strategic risks that may be triggered by events external to the organization?